Digital Nomad Guide to Tulum, Mexico

 What’s the Wifi like in Tulum?

 Wifi is notoriously difficult in Tulum.
 This is a town built inside a jungle, and there is no cell reception on the beach.
 However, as Tulum develops, Wifi connections continue to improve.
-Outsite Tulum has reliable Wifi, and you can also find fast connections in the following coffee shops.
+Outsite Tulum and Outsite Tulum - Centro both have reliable Wifi, and you can also find fast connections in the following coffee shops.

 Most remote workers purchase a local SIM card on arrival, so they always have a back up.
 Telcel is the most popular provider.